-Tea, coffee, sugar, UHT milk, bottled water and ice are provided free of charge.
+Tea, coffee, sugar, UHT milk, drinking water and ice are provided free of charge.
 If you want fresh milk you will need to buy this yourselves in Kandy.

 We have provided some games for the use of guests and a CD player with iPod and MP3 docking facilities, plus several CDs.
 There are also binoculars and reference books on wildlife etc. and some novels.
 Guests are welcome to take novels (but not other books) with them to finish reading after they leave Jungle Tide, but if you could also leave behind a book you have finished reading that would be appreciated.

 As our testimonials confirm, Martin and Rani are very special people and will go out of their way to make your stay enjoyable or to help you sort out any problems.
 In particular, if he is not too busy Martin will take you on a walking tour of the village and introduce you to various people including the baker, local shopkeepers and the school teachers and children.